HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 ## CPU impact

-Not all bytes on the web are equal: a 500kB image may be far easier for a browser to process than a 500kB compressed JavaScript bundle, which inflates to 1.8MB of client-side code!
+Not all bytes on the web are equal: a 500 KB image may be far easier for a browser to process than a 500 KB compressed JavaScript bundle, which inflates to 1.8MB of client-side code!
 The impact of third-party scripts on CPU time can be far more critical than the additional bytes or time spent on the network.

 We can correlate the presence of third-party categories with the total CPU time on the page, this allows us to estimate the impact of each third-party category on CPU time.